ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 This tag's content MUST be ignored if a "ruf" tag (below) is not also specified.
 Failure reporting options are shown below.
-The value of this tag is either "0", "1", or a colon-separated list of the alphabetic characters shown in the list.
+The value of this tag is either "0", "1", or a colon-separated list of the options represented by alphabetic characters.

     0:
     :  Generate a DMARC failure report if all underlying authentication mechanisms fail to produce an aligned "pass" result.

     1:
     :  Generate a DMARC failure report if any underlying authentication mechanism produced something other than an aligned "pass" result.

     d:
     :  Generate a DKIM failure report if the message had a signature that failed evaluation, regardless of its alignment.
 DKIM- specific reporting is described in [@!RFC6651].

     s:
     :  Generate an SPF failure report if the message failed SPF evaluation, regardless of its alignment.
 SPF-specific
        reporting is described in [@!RFC6652].